First Steps

 The agent frames the problem, generates options, compares them, and records the decision — all in one conversation.
 Good for getting started and for decisions where speed matters more than thoroughness.

-Honest trade-off: /q-reason runs the entire cycle in one conversation.
+Honest trade-off: /h-reason runs the entire cycle in one conversation.
 With long context, the agent can lose focus — comparison criteria may blur, variant generation may become superficial, the verification gate may get rushed.
-This is not a quint-code limitation; it's how LLMs work with large prompts.
+This is not a haft limitation; it's how LLMs work with large prompts.
 The context fills up, and quality at each step can degrade.

 Full manual cycle (recommended for important decisions)

-For decisions that are hard to reverse, affect the team, or have real consequences if wrong — drive each step yourself:
+For decisions that are hard to reverse, affect the team, or have real consequences if wrong — drive each step yourself through all five modes:

 Each command loads its own focused prompt with specific guidance for that step.
 The context stays clean.
 You think through each step deliberately — and the structured process works for your brain too, not just the AI's.
 Defining the problem forces clarity.
 Setting criteria before seeing options prevents bias.
 The verification gate catches weak reasoning.

-This is where quint-code delivers the best results.
+This is where haft delivers the best results.
 Start here for anything that matters.
-See the full cycle walkthrough for details on each step.
+See the five modes walkthrough for details on each step.

 What happens after a decision?